 Unless otherwise specified in this section, the appeal and all arguments in support of the appeal will be submitted in writing.
-The Traffic Appeals Review Board Administrator shall review the appeal, considering the written statement of the appellant and relevant documents submitted by the Chief of Campus Police, and respond by mail to the address provided on the appeal form.
+The Traffic Appeals Review Board Administrator shall review the appeal, considering the written statement of the appellant and relevant documents submitted by the Chief of College Police, and respond by mail to the address provided on the appeal form.

-The Traffic Appeals Review Board
+Traffic Appeals Review Board

 The Board Chair (or designee) will present subsequent appeal forms to board members and call for a vote from each member.
 The Board Chair will make note of the decision regarding the appeal.
 The Board Chair is a non-voting member of the board.

 The Traffic Appeals Review Board will meet as necessary.
-The Board Chair is responsible for notifying the board members of the time, date, and location of the hearing.
-The Board Chair may render decisions on traffic appeals in between regularly-scheduled meetings of the board and in emergency situations
+The Board Chair is responsible for notifying the board members of the time, date and location of the hearing.
+The Board Chair may render decisions on traffic appeals in between regularly scheduled meetings of the board and in emergency situations.

 Decisions of the Traffic Appeals Review Board are final.
 If an appeal is denied, payment of the fine is due immediately.